ileathan/embed-miner/README.md

 8.)
 Add username to the UI.

 9.)
-Stripped all the options from the URL, in case you want to run it nativle (not in iframe).
+Stripped all the options from the URL, in case you want to run it nativly (not in iframe).

 10.)
 Added `preserve` or `p` option to not strip the commands from the URL.

 10.)
 Added `hide` or `h` command to hide the miner, in case you dont want people to know.

 11.)
-Added automatically attempt to load options from localStorage if none are specified.
+Added an attempt to load options from localStorage if none are specified.

 12.)
 Added saveing options to localStorage.